Generalbezirk Litauen

+Generalbezirk Litauen (Lietuvos generalinė sritis, lit.
+'General District Lithuania') was an administrative subdivision of the Reichskommissariat Ostland of Nazi Germany that covered Lithuania from 1941 to 1944.
+It served as the Nazi civilian administration for the German occupation of Lithuania during World War II.

+Adrian von Renteln was the only Generalkommissar of Generalbezirk Litauen during its existence.

 Organization and structure

-Generalbezirk Litauen was originally organized on 25 July 1941 on the territory of the then German-occupied Lithuania, which had until then been under the military administration of the Wehrmacht's Army Group North.
-By 1 August 1941, in the wake of further German gains, Litauen expanded to its full extent, when the areas around Vilnius were added.
-The capital of Generalbezirk Litauen was Kauen.
+Generalbezirk Litauen was established in Lithuania on 25 July 1941, as one of the administrative districts of Reichskommissariat Ostland along with Generalbezirk Lettland.
+It was organized on the territory of German-occupied Lithuania, which had until then been under the military administration of the Wehrmacht's Army Group North Rear Area.
+By 1 August 1941, in the wake of further German gains, it expanded to its full extent, when the areas around Vilnius were added.
+The capital of Generalbezirk Litauen was Kauen (Kaunas).

 Administrative divisions

-Generalbezirk Litauen had the following six subdivisions called Kreisgebiete (County Areas).
+Generalbezirk Litauen had 6 subdivisions called Kreisgebiete (County Areas).
 The seat of administration is in parentheses.